As a traveler, I've always been delighted by age-old traditions that take place here in…

 Hashima Island, Japan

 Just off the coast of Nagasaki, you’ll find a tiny, fortress-like island.
 In the early 1900s, the Mitsubishi Corporation created a town in the middle of the sea on what’s since been dubbed Gunkanjima, or “Battleship,” Island.
 One look at it, and it’s easy to see how it earned the name.
-The less-than one-square-kilometer island became home to 6,000 people, and many ten-story apartment complexes, as well as schools, restaurants and more.
+The less-than-one-square-kilometer island became home to 6,000 people, many ten-story apartment complexes, schools, restaurants, and more.
 The island was once the most densely-packed place in the world.
-Today, it’s entirely abandoned, uninhabited for over 40 years.
+Today, it’s entirely abandoned and uninhabited for over 40 years.
 Visiting this seriously post-apocalyptic wonder isn’t for the faint of heart.
 The whole place is at risk of crumbling, the island is only accessible on organized tours.
 Book one here.
-If you can’t make it all the way to Japan, you can find a virtual tour, complete with nerve-wracking soundtrack on here.
+If you can’t make it all the way to Japan, you can find a virtual tour, complete with a nerve-wracking soundtrack on here.